-Mesmeric army of 10-meter high wall in Ataraxia exhibition by Eugenio Cuttica.
+Mesmeric army of luminous figures take over 10 meter high wall in Ataraxia exhibition by Eugenio Cuttica.

 One-hundred and five fiberglass figures to be precise, aligned on white chairs in rows that extend from the floor to the ten-meter high ceiling.